awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-queue-hopping.md

 **To set up queue hopping \(API, SDK, and AWS CLI\)**

-1. Set up your JSON job specification\.
-Either manually edit your JSON file, or use the console to generate it as follows:

-   1. Follow the previous procedure for the console\.

-   1. In the **Job** pane on the left, under **Job settings**, choose **Show job JSON**\.

-   In the MediaConvert job schema, you can find the settings for queueHopping under `hopDestinations`\.
+1. In the MediaConvert job schema, you can find the settings for queueHopping under `hopDestinations`\.

 1. Submit your job according to the instructions in the *AWS Elemental MediaConvert API Reference*:
    + If you're using one of the AWS SDKs or the AWS CLI, see [Getting started with MediaConvert using the AWS SDKs or the AWS CLI](https://docs.aws.amazon.com/mediaconvert/latest/apireference/custom-endpoints.html)\.